 Information on reflashing – upgrading – the UEFI/BIOS – is provided in this article in these pages:

 The contents of the standard legacy BIOS is held in flash memory, hence the name reflashing to upgrade it.
 If you are looking for information on reflashing the BIOS of a tablet PC, some of them have a standard PC-type BIOS that can be accessed and reflashed and others use inaccessible firmware of the same kind used by CD/DVD drives, network routers, etc., that can only be updated.
 The tablet manufacturer’s website should provide information on how to perform a reflashing.
 If not, some manufacturers provide email and forum support.
-Also, Amazon runs forum topics on some products that are accessed from the product’s buying page, such as the following thread that provides advice on how to update the firmware of a popular 7″ tablet PC:

 The BIOS setup program – an acronym for Basic Input/Output System – is currently still a vital part of a PC’s system, without which nothing can work.
 It was present in the first PCs made by IBM and is still in use in now (2014), more than 30 years later.
 The standard keyboard-driven BIOS configures the PC’s hardware so that the operating system (Windows, Linux, OS X, etc.) can recognise all of it and install the appropriate software device drivers.
 The program itself is stored in a CMOS flash memory chip on the motherboard and it can be upgraded by reflashing the memory chip with the update according to predetermined procedures.
 However, the standard BIOS has been replaced in new computers by a mouse-driven Unified Extensible Firmware Interface (UEFI) BIOS, also known simply as an EFI BIOS.